Will the cavernous Tractor Building at Clipper Mill survive the latest wave of development in the historic mill community?

 A company called Commercial Development has been selected to be the developer of the Tractor Building, which stands across the street from Woodberry Kitchen and other tenants in recycled mill buildings.
 Headed by Kevin Johnson, Commercial Development is currently building 296 apartments and street level commercial space on the site of the former Hendler ice cream plant, a $75 million project, also in East Baltimore.

 The Tractor Building and 2001 Druid Park Drive are two of at least four parcels at Clipper Mill that are controlled by Valstone Partners and available for development.
-In all, Valstone owns more than 17 acres at the former mill, which dates from the 19th century.
+In all, Valstone owns nearly eight acres at the nearly 18-acre Clipper Mill complex, which dates from the 19th century.

 Valstone representatives have said they do not plan to develop the parcels themselves, but want to select others to develop them in keeping with what is allowed by local zoning.
 They have hired Martin Marren of Marren Architects to develop a conceptual plan showing how new housing, commercial space and parking could be added to the existing community, which is within easy walking distance of the Woodberry light rail station.